maruware/swagger2/README.md

 ## Limitations

-* currently only supports synchronous loading (via swagger.loadDocumentSync)
+* currently only supports synchronous loading of full documents (via swagger.loadDocumentSync)
+* does not support validation of header fields
+* does not support validation of file attachments
-* does not support all Swagger 2.0 features (e.g. files)
+* does not support validation of mime-types

 ## Development